 - 1. Leaks: - a.
 Back of toilet: check water supply line connection at water valve.
 Secure or tighten as necessary.
 If leak persists from water valve, replace. - b.
 Vacuum breaker leaks while flushing: replace vacuum breaker or water module, depending on model. - c.
 Between closet flange and toilet: check flange nuts for tightness.
 If leak continues, remove toilet and check flange height.
 Use Thetford spacers to adjust, if necessary, to 7/16-in. above floor.
 Replace flange seal. - 2.
 Toilet won't hold water: - a.
 Check for and remove any debris from bladeball seal track. - b.
 Check blade/ball seal compression mechanism.
-If blade/ball seal is worn, replace. - Harder than normal pedal or hand lever operation: Apply light film of Thetford Toilet Seal Lubricant & Conditioner or silicone spray to blade/ball.
-(Note: To avoid damage, do not use spray lubricants other than silicone.) - Poor flush: Pedals or hand levers must be held fully open during flush.
+If blade/ball seal is worn, replace. - Harder than normal pedal operation: Apply light film of Thetford Toilet Seal Lubricant & Conditioner or silicone spray to blade/ball.
+(Note: To avoid damage, do not use spray lubricants other than silicone.) - 4.
+Poor flush: The pedal must be held completely down to flush.
 A good flush should be obtained within 2 to 3 seconds.
 If problem persists, remove the water supply line and check flow rate.
-The flow rate should be at least 10 qt (9.5 L) per minute.